pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 Assets\=(Liabilities+Owner’s Equity)\\text{Assets}=(\\text{Liabilities}+\\text{Owner's Equity})

-The balance sheet holds the basis of the accounting equation:
+The [[Balance Sheet]] holds the basis of the accounting equation:

-1. Locate the company's total assets on the balance sheet for the period.
+1. Locate the company's total assets on the [[Balance Sheet]] for the period.
-2. Total all liabilities, which should be a separate listing on the balance sheet.
+2. Total all liabilities, which should be a separate listing on the [[Balance Sheet]].
 3. Locate total shareholder's equity and add the number to total liabilities.
 4. Total assets will equal the sum of liabilities and total equity.

-As an example, let's say for the [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp), leading retailer XYZ Corporation reported the following on its balance sheet:
+As an example, let's say for the [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp), leading retailer XYZ Corporation reported the following on its [[Balance Sheet]]:

 -   Total assets: $170 billion
 -   Total liabilities: $120 billion